-If you are a Jewish person, institution or community looking to walk your Torah, envision inclusion as more than another e-mail blast, and have people who earnestly want to do the work of growing community at the intersection of innovation and meaning but just need to learn the how, please be in touch with Devon to discuss consultation and/or coaching.
+If you are a Jewish person, institution or community looking to walk your Torah, envision inclusion as more than another e-mail blast, and have people who earnestly want to do the work of growing community at the intersection of innovation and meaning but just need to learn the how, please be in touch with Devon to discuss consultation.

 What makes Devon different from other leaders is she does not merely implement a change process or assume that she has the answers.
 Rather, she pays attention and works with individuals and groups to carefully discern the barriers to desired change, working to coach, mentor and, indeed, challenge leaders to forsake the status quo in favour of something more intentional, more life-giving, and just deeper.